Federal Reserve Hikes Interest Rates, Indicates Two More Increases Coming Backed By Strong U.S. Economy

 In a brief statement that clocked in at barely over 300 words, the Federal Open Market Committee upgraded their assessment of current health of the U.S. economy in a variety of different aspects.
 Although the usual debriefs offered up by the committee come in at 700-800 words, there was much to dissect in the findings they did release, particularly in comparison to past reports.

-The committee updated an analysis made in May to say that economic growth has been “rising at a solid rate”, when previously they had found that the economy had been on “solid” footing.
-Household spending was revised to having “picked up” as opposed to “moderated”, and unemployment was said to have “declined” as contrasted to “stayed low”.
+The committee updated an analysis made in May to say that economic growth has been “rising at a solid rate,” when previously they had found that the economy had been on “solid” footing.
+Household spending was revised to having “picked up” as opposed to “moderated,” and unemployment was said to have “declined” as contrasted to “stayed low.”
 Given that the numbers in May were enough to spur Fortune to proclaim that the U.S. unemployment rate was at the lowest point it had ever been in this century, these are impressive improvements to say the least.

-The Fed has raised the interest rate once already in the March previous this year, and since then, the unemployment rate has dropped an additional 0.3%, resting at 3.755%.
-This represents a 48-year low, while the American economy has added 537,000 jobs during the past 3 months in the interim according to Yahoo!
+The Fed has raised the interest rate once already in the March previous this year, and since then, the unemployment rate has dropped an additional 0.3 percent, resting at 3.755 percent.
+This represents a 48-year low, while the American economy has added 537,000 jobs during the past three months in the interim according to Yahoo!
 Finance.

 Finally, the Fed dropped a cardinal bit of phrasing that has been a staple of their messaging for years.
 The boilerplate statement in question – “the federal funds rate is likely to remain, for some time, below levels that are expected to prevail in the longer run.” – saw a revision omitting “for some time” that had commonly been employed (most recently in the May update) to explain lower than usual interest rates and thus opportunities for market and capital investment.